awsdocs/amazon-rds-user-guide/doc_source/USER_ConnectToInstance.md

 + For port, specify `3306`\.
 + For user, specify `admin`\.

-To connect to a DB instance, use any client for a DB engine\.
-For example, you might use the mysql utility to connect to a MariaDB or MySQL DB instance\.
-You might use Microsoft SQL Server Management Studio to connect to a SQL Server DB instance\.
-You might use Oracle SQL Developer to connect to an Oracle DB instance, or the psql command line utility to connect to a PostgreSQL DB instance\.
+To connect to a DB instance, use any client for the MySQL DB engine\.
+For example, you might use the MySQL command\-line client or MySQL Workbench\.

 To find the connection information for a DB instance, you can use the AWS Management Console, the AWS CLI [describe\-db\-instances](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-instances.html) command, or the Amazon RDS API [DescribeDBInstances](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeDBInstances.html) operation to list its details\.